mongodb/docs/mongodb/source/reference/javascript.rst

 .. js:function:: db.getCollection(name)

-   :param name: the name of a collection.
+   :param name: The name of a collection.

-   Returns the name of a collection.
-This is useful collections that may interact with the shell itself, including collections with names that begin with "``_``" or mirror the :doc:`database commands
+   :returns: The name of a collection.

+   Use this command to describe collections that may interact with the shell itself, including collections with names that begin with "``_``" or mirror the :doc:`database commands
    </reference/commands>`.

 .. js:function:: db.getCollectionNames()

-   Returns an array containing all collections in the existing database.
+   :returns: An array containing all collections in the existing
+             database.

 .. js:function:: db.getLastError()

-   Returns the last error message as a string.
+   :returns: The last error message as a string.

    In many situation MongoDB drivers and users will, attach this command to a write operation to ensure that writes succeed.
 Using